Elusive Quality: Racing career

 Elusive Quality raced twenty times and won nine times, including two stakes races, on both turf and dirt.
 He made his first start as a three-year-old on May 3, 1996 in a maiden special weight race at Belmont Park, which he won in front-running fashion by 11 1/2 lengths.
 His time for 1 1/16 miles over the sloppy main track was a solid 1:41.20.
 He was second in his next start, then won his third start, an allowance race at Belmont.
 Stepped up in class, he finished second in the King's Bishop Stakes at Saratota, nosed out at the wire by Honour and Glory.
 He was then eighth in the Vosburgh Stakes before being returned to allowance company, in which he finished second and first in his last two starts of the year.

-Gone West began his four-year-old campaign on February 21, 1997 in an allowance race at Gulfstream Park.
+Elusive Quality began his four-year-old campaign on February 21, 1997 in an allowance race at Gulfstream Park.
 He set a fast pace and continued to open up ground on the rest of the field to win by five lengths.
 His time of 1:20.17 for seven furlongs set a track record, and earned him the highest Beyer Speed Figure of the year for a sprinter.
 He was winless in his other four starts that year, with the highlight being a third place finish in the Tom Fool Handicap.

 Elusive Quality won four of seven starts at age five.
 He started the year with an allowance race win on February 5, 1998 at Gulfstream Park, then another allowance win on April 29 at Churchill Downs.
 Stepped up in class for the Metropolitan Handicap on May 25, he finished eighth.
 Just six days later though, Mott decided to switch Elusive Quality from dirt to turf.
 He responded by earning his first graded stakes win in the Jaipur Handicap, prevailing by a head in a time of 1:20.99 for seven furlongs over turf.
 On July 4 in the Poker Handicap, he went straight to the lead and won by six lengths while setting what was then a world record of 1:31.63 for one mile on the turf.
 "With this horse," said jockey Jerry Bailey, "you just break and hang on.
 If he feels like it, he wins.
 It seems he's more comfortable now that he runs on turf."

 He finished his career with a fourth place finish in the Woodbine Mile and a sixth in the Kelso Handicap.
 His career earnings were $413,284.